qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/generator_config_background.rst

     * the config in which the job was originally defined; this may be different from the current config, since the job might have been obtained by inclusion of an external configuration file.
   * The last point is interesting since a job in the current config might be referencing a job "foo" which might not be present in the current config, e.g. due to filtering this job during import (there are various ways to do this).
 So the job has to be looked for in one of the external config files.
 The original config file is chosen since there might be more the one imported config file, and each of those might be defining a "foo" job.

+.. _pages/generator_config_background#how_to_add_a_new_component:

 How to add a new Component
 ==========================

 qooxdoo comes with a set of helper applications, so called "components", that can be custom-build for any standard application.
 Examples are the Apiviewer, Testrunner and Inspector.
 Suppose we had a new such component, how would this be made available as a standard job to skeleton-based applications?
-This section provides an implementation view to the more end-user oriented introduction :doc:`here <.:tool:generator_config_articles#include_key_top-level_-_adding_features>`.
+This section provides an implementation view to the more end-user oriented introduction :ref:`here <pages/tool/generator_config_articles#include_key_top-level_-_adding_features>`.

+.. _pages/generator_config_background#basics:

 Basics
 ------